Energy in Brazil: Hydropower

-Brazil is the third largest hydroelectricity producer in the world after China and Canada.
+In 2006, Brazil was the third largest hydroelectricity producer in the world after China and Canada.
 The gross theoretical capability exceeds 3,000 TWh per annum, of which 800 TWh per annum is economically exploitable.
 In 2004, Brazil produced 321TWh of hydropower.
 In 2019, Brazil had 217 hydroelectric plants in operation, with an installed capacity of 98,581 MW, 60.16% of the country's energy generation.
 At the end of 2021 Brazil was the 2nd country in the world in terms of installed hydroelectric power (109.4 GW).

 In total electricity generation, in 2019 Brazil reached 170,000 megawatts of installed capacity, more than 75% from renewable sources (the majority, hydroelectric plants).

 In 2013, the Southeast used about 50% of the load of the National Integrated System (SIN), being the main energy consuming region in the country.
 The region's installed electricity generation capacity totaled almost 42,500 MW, which represented about a third of Brazil's generation capacity.
 The hydroelectric generation represented 58% of the installed capacity in the region, with the remaining 42% basically corresponding to the thermoelectric generation.
 São Paulo accounted for 40% of this capacity; Minas Gerais by about 25%; Rio de Janeiro by 13.3%; and Espírito Santo for the rest.